juvu/DayTrade-SwingTrade/TradingTechniques.md

 - [ ] Fresh volume(no resistance with as many volume)
 - [ ] Stock is over extended
 - [ ] 20M - 50M volume in the previous day
+- [ ] 2 intraday double top
 * Entry/Risk
 	* Stock gapped down 5-10%, then buy 1/3 at market open, then short 1/3 to begin with.
 If it's >15%, then the reward is not worth it.
 	* If the stock did not gap down
 		* 1/3 market open, 1/3 midway to previous high, 1/3 in the previous high
 	* If the stock gapped down
-		* risk previous close or the day high
+		* Risk previous close or the day high

 ## Getting Started